LeonardoCaracho/books_finder/README.md

 ## About the Google API

-The app fetchs data from the following endpoints:
+The app fetchs data from the following endpoint:

 - [Get Books by query](https://www.googleapis.com/books/v1/volumes?q=dune)